dissemin/dissemin/doc/proposal.md

 ##### 2.1 Publisher policy

 We use the SHERPA/RoMEO API to fetch publisher policies.
-They provide their own policy classification, but for our purpose a simpler classification is sufficient.

 We divide the policies into four categories:
 * Open access: when the paper is published in an open access journal.
 Note that this does not include hybrid open access schemes: a paper published in a traditional journal and for which a paid open access option has been purchased will not fall into this category.
-  The reason for this choice is mainly technical: there is no simple way to detect if one particular publication in a closed journal is freely available.
+  The reason for this choice is mainly technical: we have no simple way to detect if one particular publication in a closed journal is freely available.
 * Pre/post-prints allowed: when the publisher allows the author to upload some version of the paper to a repository.
 SHERPA/RoMEO makes a distinction